bernhardAxonIvy/doc/source/axonivy/migration/index.rst

 Migration
 =========

-The migration process from one |ivy-engine| version to another differs highly among the supported operating systems and the kind of migration.
+The migration process from one Axon Ivy Engine version to another differs highly among the supported operating systems and the kind of migration.

 **Hotfix Upgrade**

-If you are looking for the update steps to keep your |ivy-engine| on the latest patch level (e.g., ``8.0.6`` > ``8.0.13``), please consult the :ref:`migration-upgrade-engine-hotfix` chapter.
+If you are looking for the update steps to keep your Axon Ivy Engine on the latest patch level (e.g., ``8.0.6`` > ``8.0.13``), please consult the :ref:`migration-upgrade-engine-hotfix` chapter.